Paul Carr (actor): Career

 In 1965, Carr acted in the role of Bill Horton, the physician son of protagonist Dr. Tom Horton on Days of Our Lives in its first season.
-He was later a regular on General Hospital and The Doctors.
+He was later a regular on General Hospital and The Doctors where he played Dr. Paul Summers.
 Carr went on to work in many of other television shows in the intervening years, including Get Smart, Mannix, The Rockford Files, Police Story and Murphy Brown.
 He may be remembered best, however, for his various appearances on science fiction shows over the years.
 In 1964/1965, he had the recurring role of uptight crewman Casey Clark on Voyage to the Bottom of the Sea.

 In 1965, Carr played Lt.
 Lee Kelso, the USS Enterprise helmsman in the second Star Trek pilot episode, "Where No Man Has Gone Before".
 The episode finally aired, out of sequence in terms of new episodes produced, early in the first season of Star Trek in the autumn of 1966.
 Carr would later use the name Lee Kelso as a pseudonym for his voice performances in the English-language versions of the anime shows Cowboy Bebop and Trigun.

 In 1981, he joined the cast of Buck Rogers in the 25th Century as 'Lt.
 Devlin', one of the officers on the Earth Starship Searcher.

 Throughout his career, Carr's first love was the stage.
 He appeared in nearly 100 stage productions on Broadway, off-Broadway and off-off-Broadway, as well as touring companies, stock, and in regional theaters around the United States.
 He received the LA Weekly Theater Award for Best Actor in the Theatre East production of Manhattan Express in 1987 and garnered a 1995 Dramalogue Award for his role in the Los Angeles Repertory production of Assassins.
 Carr was also a writer and director, and headed the Play Committee of the L.A.
 Repertory Company.